carlessole/hello_ppa_training/REPORT.md

 ## TO REMOVE

-Pick one existing Debian package from the Ubuntu archive.
+Pick an existing Debian package from the Ubuntu archive.
 The selected package should be simple and easy to work with.

 ## 1. Download the source code of that Debian package

-Go to [Ubuntu Packages](https://packages.ubuntu.com/) and select the desired Ubuntu version.
+Go to [Ubuntu Packages](https://packages.ubuntu.com/) and select your desired Ubuntu version.
 In my case: [Plucky](https://packages.ubuntu.com/plucky/).

 Choose a simple package to avoid overcomplicating the exercise.